 I had a conversation with a billionaire

+3 months ago, I had a short conversation with a billionaire.
 I asked for their book recommendations, but I got a lesson I’ll remember for the rest of my life.
+They told me that they don’t give advice or mentorship.
+That they’ve never received any value from it.

 They shared the view that other people’s advice is often from their own unique experience and is often wrong or at least much less valuable when applied to your own circumstance.
+They said that instead of seeking advice they had “read a lot and studied and experimented and failed and learned and then finally succeeded.”

+They implored that there is no “secret sauce” or “special sprinkle,” only what you create in yourself by observing, reading, thinking, noticing, learning, by experience and careful thought.”
 Before you have what you want in life, and especially when you’re young, it’s easy to fall into the trap of feeling like you need to have your prayers answered by someone older.
 Someone more experienced.
 Someone who can give certainty on your pathway.

 But the truth is, if you have your mind, access to the internet, the ability to self-reflect, and the will to win, you can accomplish anything with time.
+Our desire for ‘prescriptions’ and ‘how-to’s’ applies to many areas in life.
+It manifests through a story we tell ourselves, “I need x to do y” and results in limiting beliefs:

 - “I need to get promoted before I can leave my job and start a business successfully”